-- Satisfy intermediate ESL standards for clear, effective, well-organized, well developed, well edited, and logically sound sentences, paragraphs, and essays, and appropriate citation of sources. - · Apply active reading strategies in order to comprehend, critically analyze, and explain ideas in intermediate ESL texts. - · Participate in campus and classroom culture at a level required for success as an intermediate ESL student. - Express ideas fluently, accurately, and appropriately in spoken American English at a intermediate ESL level. - Comprehend and respond appropriately to spoken American English at a intermediate ESL level. - Demonstrate accurate aural comprehension of intermediate English grammatical structures. - Demonstrate accurate reading comprehension of intermediate English grammatical structures. - Use intermediate English grammatical structures to accurately and effectively express ideas in sustained written discourse.
+- Writing Intermediate Satisfy intermediate ESOL standards for clear, effective, well-organized, well-developed, well-edited and logically-sound sentences, paragraphs and essays, and appropriate citation of sources. - Reading Intermediate Apply active reading strategies in order to comprehend, critically analyze and explain ideas in intermediate level ESOL texts. - Communication Intermediate Communicate fluently, accurately and appropriately in spoken American English at a level required in intermediate ESOL courses. - Classroom Culture Intermediate Participate in campus and classroom culture at a level required for success in intermediate ESOL courses.

-ENGLISH AS A SECOND LANGUAGE: HIGH INTERMEDIATE CERTIFICATE OF PROFICIENCY (CP)
+ENGLISH FOR SPEAKERS OF OTHER LANGUAGES: HIGH INTERMEDIATE CERTIFICATE OF PROFICIENCY (CP)

-The High Intermediate Certificate of Proficiency in ESL verifies that a student has successfully completed three ESL core classes (Reading and Writing, Listening and Speaking, and Grammar) at the high intermediate level.
-Students interested in completing this certificate should consult with the ESL program chair and a counselor.
+The High Intermediate Certificate of Proficiency in ESOL verifies that a student has successfully completed three ESOL core classes (Reading and Writing, Listening and Speaking, and Grammar) at the high intermediate level.
+Students interested in completing this certificate should consult with the ESOL program chair and a counselor.